Securing the Cluster

 By default, remote access to compute nodes is provided through SSH using key-based authentication, although administrators may also enable password-based SSH in the compute node image by configuring a password for the root user.
 Every head node generates a public/private key pair and places these files in directory /opt/scyld/clusterware/.ssh/ using the names id_rsa.clusterware and id_rsa.clusterware.pub.
 These keys are used by the head nodes to execute commands on the compute nodes.
 All head node public keys are downloaded by compute nodes at boot time by the update_keys.sh script and appended to /root/.ssh/authorized_keys.
 This allows any head node to execute a command on any compute node.
 The /opt/scyld/clusterware/.ssh/id_rsa.clusterware key can be used by system administrators as an "automation" key for tasks like cron jobs.
 It is also useful in recovery situations where an administrator may need to use this private key to directly access compute nodes

-This same script that downloads the head node public keys will also download the public keys attached to every cluster administrator account.
+This same script that downloads the head node public keys also downloads the public keys attached to every cluster administrator account.
 These accounts are created using the scyld-adminctl tool as follows:

 scyld-adminctl create name=admin keys=@~/.ssh/id_rsa.pub

-This would allow anyone with the corresponding id_rsa to SSH into the root account on any compute node booted after the key was added.
+This allows anyone with the corresponding id_rsa to SSH into the root account on any compute node booted after the key was added.
 The key can also be added as a string or updated for an existing administrator.
-For example,
+For example:

 scyld-adminctl -i admin update keys='ssh-rsa AAAAB3NzaC1yc2EAAAADA....'

-Cluster administrators are also welcome to add SSH keys to compute node images in small private clusters, although adding administrator accounts with public keys simplifies management of larger clusters with multiple node images or cluster administrators.
-Note that administrator accounts stored in the database or listed in the base.ini both use the same authentication mechanisms described in the previous section.
+Cluster administrators are also welcome to add SSH keys to compute node images in small private clusters.
+Although adding administrator accounts with public keys simplifies management of larger clusters with multiple node images or cluster administrators, administrator accounts stored in the database or listed in the base.ini use the same authentication mechanisms described in the previous section.

 Compute Node Host Keys